-10 Hysterical, Awkward and Unforgettable Stories from Celebs Who Met Beyoncé
+11 Hysterical, Awkward and Unforgettable Stories from Celebs Who Met Birthday Girl Beyoncé

 CHANNING TATUM

-The Magic Mike XXL star famously shocked the world — and his wife! — when the Queen Bey joined him onstage at Lip Sync Battle to perform her song, "Run the World (Girls)," but the magical moment was made even more surreal by the fact that Tatum first met Beyoncé while … dressed as Beyoncé.
+The Magic Mike XXL star famously shocked the world — and then-wife Jenna Dewan — when the Queen Bey joined him onstage at Lip Sync Battle to perform her song, “Run the World (Girls),” but the magical moment was made even more surreal by the fact that Tatum first met Beyoncé while … dressed as Beyoncé.

 “That is the first time I ever met her, right there,” Tatum told Ellen DeGeneres about their “terrifying” introduction.
 “I won’t even tell you what I had to do to essentially get her assistance.”
 Turns out, he originally reached out to Beyoncé’s camp to see if he could use a cardboard cutout of the star, only for her to grace the stage alongside him.